Shell plc (SHEL): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The company's origins trace back to 1907 with the merger of Royal Dutch Petroleum Company and The 'Shell' Transport and Trading Company Ltd.
+The modern entity traces its origins to April 1907, with the amalgamation of two major, competing companies: the Royal Dutch Petroleum Company and The 'Shell' Transport and Trading Company Ltd.

 Original location